fullystudios/fullystudios.github.io/src/_curious-about/01-developer-experience.markdown

   We would like to do more of it, but we’re a small agency handling several projects in once.
 Effectively cutting our coding team in half to pair-program 100% isn’t feasible at the moment.
 So we’re trying to make smart use of it -- pairing up to code difficult transitions -- but we would still like to expand the practice.

-  Again, this method is more suited to the problem-solving of backend code, rather than the taste-based decisions of frontend.
+  Again, this method is more suited to the problem-solving of backend code, rather than the taste-based decisions of front end.

 section4-prog_header: |
   Progress on pair programming